Build an agent with the ADK¶

 Review the generated work inside Agent Studio.

-Check that the key parts of the agent look correct:
+Check the key parts of the agent:

 - flows